Bachelor of Arts in Consumer and Family Financial Services

 The Bachelor of Arts in Consumer and Family Financial Services program is designed to prepare you for a career in insurance, investments, or family financial advisement.
 Enable financial success with your Bachelor of Arts in Consumer and Family Financial Services from Ashford University.
-In this program, you will learn to evaluate investments based on risk and potential returns, and you will examine the role of insurance in personal financial planning.
+In this IACBE accredited degree program, you will learn to evaluate investments based on risk and potential returns, and you will examine the role of insurance in personal financial planning.
+Scholarships are also available.

 What you will learn